EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/Quick Export/Character Select Portrait (CSP)/README.md

 ### Usage
 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.
-2. In the toolbar, go to `Marvel Mods/Export Textures/Quick Exporters` and choose the `Export Conversation Portrait (HUD)` plugin.
+2. In the toolbar, go to `Marvel Mods/Export Textures/Quick Exporters` and choose the `Export Character Select Portrait (CSP)` plugin.
 3. If the file is not set up properly, you will receive an error with explanations.
 Otherwise, it will move on.
 4. The .xcf will be saved and several additional operations will be run while the texture is being exported to the various folders in different formats.
 The operations will depend on the options selected.
 Textures that are the same will be grouped together.
 See below for a list of the texture types that will be exported for each console.
 5. This script creates duplicate images to export, so you will not see any changes on your texture.
 Wait for the status bar to finish before proceeding with any further operations to your texture.

 ## Export Types
-For more information on export types, see the "Export Conversation Portrait (HUD)" plugin.
+For more information on export types, see the "Export Character Select Portrait (CSP)" plugin.

 ## Templates
 In order for the script to function correctly, I've provided three templates that can be used with it.
-For more information on these templates (and for the files themselves), see the "Export Conversation Portrait (HUD)" plugin.
+For more information on these templates (and for the files themselves), see the "Export Character Select Portrait (CSP)" plugin.

 ## Credits
 - BaconWizard17: Script creation